-In this article we explore a key concept by Jay Abraham called joint venture mindset.
+In this article we explore a key concept called joint venture.
+Joint venture can also be known as strategic partners or alliances.

 What are the key factors of the nature of any deal that make specific joint ventures the most lucrative, the most predominant, the most easily accessible money-making method or option you could ever have?

 One of the fundamentals before executing the most lucrative joint ventures deals, would be having the right mindset.
 An essential element in the joint venture mindset is non-linear thinking.
-It allows you to view the world in a way that is different from the common man and be innovative in your strategic alliance.
+Instead of getting $1 reward for $1 spent, you literally leverage on huge untapped potential and generate $10, $20 or $50 for every dollar spent.

 In this article, we’re going to deeply analyse and explore each factor behind their mindset.
 Don’t fret about the mechanics of putting these elements into play for now.
 We’ll go through it in the next article.
 Instead, let’s focus on utilizing each of these principles to their fullest potential.